nominetresearch/microbit-networking-book-python/battleship/battleship.md

 In this example, each player uses their own 10x10 board, and each player's fleet includes 10 ships of different sizes (the grey rectangles).
 The figure shows the placement for one of the players: 4 ships of size 2, 3 ships of size 3, 2 ships of size 4, and 1 ship of size 6.
-Arrangement ships is of course hidden from the opponent.
+Arrangement of the ships is of course hidden from the opponent.
 Once both players have placed their ships on their boards, they start guessing the position of (shooting at) their opponent's ships.
 In the example board, the crosses mark the shots of the opponent.
 Notice that some of these crosses did not hit any ships, and some of them did.
 The